 A holding company is an “umbrella” company that manages or administers a number of other companies in which it holds interests.
 The companies it manages are still legally independent, but as a rule a holding company has a controlling influence in all strategic issues and is responsible for such matters as the efficient management of the entire corporate group.
 A holding company itself does not sell goods or services.
-The Bayer Group is organized as a management holding company, three operating subgroups and three service companies.

 The International Accounting Standards, adopted by the International Accounting Standards Board (IASB), an independent, privately financed committee founded in London in 1973.
 International Accounting Standards remain in effect under IFRS (International Financial Reporting Standards), whose application has been mandatory in Europe since 2005.
 Bayer AG has been preparing its consolidated financial statements according to IAS and IFRS respectively since 1994.